Skip to content

 # → Refresh Token: expires in 27 days

-If the refresh token does expire, repeat the workstation step (run bullpen login interactively) and re-copy the new credentials.json.enc to the bot host.
+If the refresh token does expire, repeat the workstation step (run bullpen login interactively) and re-copy the full encrypted auth set: credentials.json.enc, credential_salt.bin, and keys/.

 Security tradeoffs